 Alsatian cuisine is fit for winter, as well, with dishes like choucroute garnie (sauerkraut with sausages and mashed potatoes), Baeckeoffe (a hearty casserole with potatoes and three kinds of meat) and coq au Riesling (chicken in white wine sauce) with Spätzle, traditional German dumplings.

 The Dutch capital (literally) lights up in winter.
 Apart from the many different Christmas and winter markets, there’s also the Light Festival.
 From the end of November until mid-January each year, dozens of light installations throughout Amsterdam illuminate the canals, trees and canal houses.
-If you want to make sure you don’t miss any of the light pieces, book the Winter Wonder Walk, a 2-hour guided walking tour which includes other sights as well.
+If you want to make sure you don’t miss any of the light pieces, book the Winter Wonder Walk, a 45 minutes guided walking tour which includes other sights as well.

 With the I Amsterdam City Card, you get free entry to Amsterdam’s best museums, particularly convenient in winter, when there are already fewer visitors so you’ll have plenty of time and space to peruse the museum collections.
 Not fond of museums?
 Make your way to one of the city’s ice skating rinks or visit the IceBar if you’ve decided you’re not cold enough ;-)